Fahim227/asl_assesment/MIGRATION_NOTES.md

 - Updated ThemeData usage by replacing deprecated bodyText1 and bodyText2 with bodyLarge and bodyMedium from the TextTheme.

+- ElevatedButton.styleFrom had to set backgroundColor for button color

 ### Native Android Configuration (Based on Flutter Migration Guide)
 According to Flutter Migration Guide(https://tinyurl.com/5c9rsr79)